danilovict2/leetcode-torture/README.md

 ## Motivation

-I found [this cool extension](https://github.com/The-CodingSloth/haha-funny-leetcode-extension) and decided to port it to Firefox because, well, I use Firefox (LibreWolf actually 😊).
+I found [this cool Chrome extension](https://github.com/The-CodingSloth/haha-funny-leetcode-extension) and decided to port it to Firefox because, well, I use Firefox (LibreWolf, actually—but close enough.)

 ## 🤝 Contributing